-Going Deep with Sarah and Teresa
+Going Deep with Sarah and Teresa: parenting philosophies, judgment, mental health, and makeup

 In this month's Going Deep, Teresa and Sarah answer your questions about parenting philosophies, dealing with judgment, mental health, and why they like to leave the house without makeup.
 Please send your questions to us here!